Staying Power

 Written by Queen and David Bowie

-A really good remix to promote the Greatest Hits 3 release.
-Features brand new lyrics to open the song from both Bowie and Freddie.
+The Rah Mix is a really good remix to promote the Greatest Hits III release.
+Most notably, it features brand new lyrics to open the song from both Bowie and Freddie.
 The mix is bass heavy and features some neat guitar and vocal effects.
-This is more of a rock mix and isn't as dance oriented as the Hollywood mixes.
-A very nice remix that offers something new.
-Check this out just for the added lyrics at the beginning.
+It is unknown who remixed this one, but I have heard from reliable sources that it stems from Brian.

 Written by Queen and David Bowie

-This mix is exactly the same as the regular Rah Mix, except that it's missing the 15 seconds of extra vocals from Bowie and Freddie at the beginning.
-It's a shame that one of the most interesting parts of the song was edited.
+This mix is exactly the same as the regular Rah Mix, except that it is missing the 15 seconds of extra vocals from Bowie and Freddie at the beginning.
+It is surprising that one of the most interesting parts of the song was edited.
+This shortened version was released on CD single and became another hit for the band, reaching number 14 in the UK.

 Written by Queen and David Bowie

-Appears on: UK Under Pressure Rah Mix CD Single
+UK Under Pressure Rah Mix CD Single - Part 1, UK 2011 Hot Space iTunes Video Download

 Under Pressure (2000 Club Mix) 5:21